We welcome your interest in our department, and invite you to stop by when you are in the area.

 - In the Jordan Hall atrium, visitors can view the painting entitled "Phases of Biology" which Indiana artist Rudy Pozzatti created specifically for the Department of Biology.
 An artist's proof, "Homage to Vesalius," also by Pozzatti, can be seen in the atrium as well.

-- The first-floor conservatories of the Jordan Hall Greenhouse are open to the public.
-Groups of visitors are asked to arrange visits in advance by emailing email@example.com or calling 812-855-7717.
+- The first-floor conservatories of the Jordan Hall greenhouse are open to the public.
+Groups of visitors are asked to arrange visits in advance.
+To learn more about group tours, go to the Jordan Hall greenhouse visitor information page or call 812-855-7717.

 - Teachers interested in bringing school groups to the department should contact one of our outreach coordinators.